-1. Includes \$5 million SWE costs that are not subject to the cost cap.
+&lt;sup>1Includes \$5 million SWE costs that are not subject to the cost cap.

-2. Savings are for measures installed and operable 6/1/16-5/31/21.
+&lt;sup>2 Savings are for measures installed and operable 6/1/16-5/31/21.

-3. Program acquisition cost for energy efficiency programs equals program costs divided by first year's savings.
-Program acquisition cost for demand response programs equals program costs divided by (MW x 4 years) and is represented in \$/MW-year.
+&lt;sup>3 Program acquisition cost for energy efficiency programs equals program costs divided by first year's savings.

-4. MWh/year and MW are on a verified gross basis.
+&lt;sup>4MWh/year and MW are on a verified gross basis.

-6. TRC is 1.44 for energy efficiency programs, and 1.45 for entire portfolio of energy efficiency and demand response.
+&lt;sup>5 Program acquisition cost for demand response programs equals program costs divided by (MW x 4 years) and is represented in \$/MW-year: \$26,956/MW-yr.
+The TRC ratio is 2.01 for demand response.
+TRC is 1.44 for energy efficiency programs and 1.45 for entire portfolio of energy efficiency and demand response programs.
 These TRC ratios include common costs.

-7. To avoid double counting, this number excludes 2,500 MWH/yr. that counts toward the Low Income Compliance target (From GNE Low-Income WRAP Master Metered Multifamily).
+&lt;sup>7 To avoid double counting, this number excludes 2,500 MWH/yr. that counts toward the Low Income Compliance target (From GNE Low-Income WRAP Master Metered Multifamily).

-8. Master metered multifamily savings to be applied to the low income sector compliance target.
+&lt;sup>8 Master metered multifamily savings to be applied to the low income sector compliance target.